oblinger/HookAnchorApp/T/Career/RES/RES Todo.md

 - [ ] Entry for Aeolus DL work

+### 2024-11-20  Highlights

+- Contributed numerous ideas and implementations

+- Developed the communications and control architecture at Martian Robots that was ultimately acquired by Aeolus.

+- Developed and implemented novel nationally recognized programming by demonstration algorithm ultimately integrated into the Rational software suite

+- Shaped field

+### 2024-11-20  John Notes
 I'm also a big fan of having directionally consistent indentation.
 I just made that phrase up but basically, I wouldn't have bullets indented and then unindented outcomes.
 I think the simplest way to do this in your case is to shift the "Career at a glance" bullets to the left to be flush with the left margin, and to change the "Action" lines to be indentationally consistent (I'm on a roll) with the "Outcome" lines.

 I'm happy to discuss late this afternoon or over the weekend.(Edited)